Tanzania Water Projects

 Our Work in Tanzania

 Lifewater constructs custom water access and sanitation solutions in the globe’s hardest to reach communities.
-This includes places like Shinyanga, Tanzania, the newest of all the organization’s program locations.
+This includes places like Shinyanga, a region in Tanzania in great need of safe water.

-Staff have identified communities within the region with incredible need for safe water and improved health.
-Next, local staff who know the cultures and language will help communities adopt life-saving sanitation and hygiene practices.
-They’ll love like Jesus by bringing health to their neighbors.
-Finally, communities in Tanzania will begin receiving safe water just steps from their homes, and donors will receive an update with a photo of their impact.
+First, local staff who know the culture and language help communities adopt life-saving sanitation and hygiene practices.
+They love like Jesus by bringing health to their neighbors.
+Then, communities receive a safe water source built to last for generations, and donors receive an update with a photo of their impact.

 “My wife and I were fortunate to find Lifewater.
 I could write for hours about them, the service and impact they provide.
 We love supporting them and look forward to many years of partnership!”